khoaln/master-thesis-GAN-bias-flipping/README.md

   - mode: train | test.
 With "train" mode, the model will also run the test after training and generate the bias-flipped sentences. "test" mode is to run the test only.

 ## References
+  - Wei-Fan Chen, Henning Wachsmuth, Khalid Al-Khatib, and Benno Stein.
+Learningto flip the bias of news headlines.
+InProceedings of the 11th International Conferenceon Natural Language Generation, pages 79–88, Tilburg University, The Netherlands,November 2018.
+Association for Computational Linguistics.  doi: 10.18653/v1/W18-6509.
+URLhttps://www.aclweb.org/anthology/W18-6509.
+  - Junbo, Zhao, Y. Kim, K. Zhang, A. M. Rush, and Y. LeCun.
+AdversariallyRegularized Autoencoders for Generating Discrete Structures.ArXiv e-prints, June2017.
-  - Martín Pellarolo, How to use Pre-trained Word Embeddings in PyTorch, 2018. https://medium.com/@martinpella/how-to-use-pre-trained-word-embeddings-in-pytorch-71ca59249f76
+  - Martín Pellarolo, How to use Pre-trained Word Embeddings in PyTorch, 2018.
+URL https://medium.com/@martinpella/how-to-use-pre-trained-word-embeddings-in-pytorch-71ca59249f76 .